KPZ fluctuations in the planar stochastic heat equation: Solving Wick-ordered heat equations

 { \bf Remarks.} \begin{enumerate} \item $Z_n$ is the Radon-Nikodym derivative of the distribution of $(\xi_1+m_1,\ldots, \xi_n+m_n)$ under the product measure of the laws of the white noise $P $ and the Brownian bridge $Q$, with respect to that of the white noise $P $. \item $Z_n$ is a non-negative martingale with respect to the filtration $\mathcal F_n=\sigma(\xi_1,\ldots,\xi_n)$ and hence converges almost surely to a random variable $Z$.

-\item If $E_{P }[Z]=1$ we have a candidate for the solution of the \Wickordered heat equation \eqref{2dshe}. \item If $E_{P }[Z]=1$, $Z$ has the interpretation as the Radon-Nikodym derivative of the distribution $\hat P$ of the shifted white noise $\xi + X$ with respect to the distribution $P$ of $\xi$, where $X$ is the occupation measure of the Brownian bridge up to time $t$.
+\item If $E_{P }[Z]=1$ we have a candidate for the solution of the Wick-ordered heat equation \eqref{2dshe}. \item If $E_{P }[Z]=1$, $Z$ has the interpretation as the Radon-Nikodym derivative of the distribution $\hat P$ of the shifted white noise $\xi + X$ with respect to the distribution $P$ of $\xi$, where $X$ is the occupation measure of the Brownian bridge up to time $t$.
 The expected free energy is equal to the relative entropy of $\hat P$ with respect to $P$,

-\item For a.e. realization of the Brownian bridge, $X$ is not in the Cameron-Martin space; if it were, we should have $\int \left(\frac{ d\mu}{dx}\right)^2 dx= \sum_{j=1}^\infty m_i^2 = 2\int_{0\le s_1<s_2\le t} \delta_0( B(s_2)-B(s_1))ds_1ds_2$, the $2$-dimensional self-intersection local time.
+\item For a.e. realization of the Brownian bridge, its occupation measure $X$ is not in the Cameron-Martin space; if it were, we should have

+the $2$-dimensional self-intersection local time.
 This sum needs a diverging shift renormalization to exist. $Z\in L^1(P )$ because of the expectation over $Q$.
 We call $Z$ a \emph{randomized shift}, see, for example, \cite{shamov}.
-We will formally introduce randomized shifts in Section \ref{randomizedshifts}. \item The solution of \eqref{she1} does \emph{not} satisfy the semigroup property, On the other hand, $\hat u(x,t; \vec{\lambda})$ does satisfy the semigroup property. \end{enumerate}
+We will formally introduce randomized shifts in Section \ref{randomizedshifts}. \item The solution of \eqref{inteq-intro} does \emph{not} satisfy the semigroup property, This is due to the fact that the renormalization in the exponential is done by substracting the self-intersection local time $\sum_{j=1}^\infty m_j^2/2$, which does not grow linearly in time.
+On the other hand, for every $n, \lambda$, $\hat u_n(x,t; \vec{\lambda})=E_P[e^{i\lambda \cdot \xi}u_n(x,t)]$ satisfies an ordinary heat equation (we used this in \eqref{e:w-Fub}), and hence the semigroup property. \end{enumerate}